syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Swap-Nodes-from-one-ParentNode-to-another-parentnode.md

 documentation: ug
 ---

-# Swap Nodes from One ParentNode to Another ParentNode

-This page explains Swap Nodes from One ParentNode to Another ParentNode and more details.

-## How to Swap Nodes from One ParentNode to Another ParentNode
+# How to Swap Nodes from One ParentNode to Another ParentNode

 This can be done by using the following code.